Kyaram Sloyan

 Kyaram or Qyaram Sloyan (Քյարամ Սլոյան; 27 April 1996 – 1/2 April 2016) was an Artsakh Defense Army soldier who was killed during the 2016 Armenian–Azerbaijani clashes.
 After his death, he was beheaded, with videos and pictures showing Azerbaijani soldiers posing with his severed head posted on social networks.

 On May 28, 2016, he was posthumously awarded the Order of the Combat Cross (1st degree) by the President of Armenia.

 Biography

-Kyaram Sloyan was born in Artashavan, a village in the Aragatsotn Province of Armenia on 27 April 1996 to a poor family of Kurds-Yazidi.
+Kyaram Sloyan was born in Artashavan, a village in the Aragatsotn Province of Armenia on 27 April 1996 to a poor family of Yazidi-Kurds.
 His father, Kyalash, is a veteran of the First Nagorno-Karabakh War.
 Sloyan was drafted to the Artsakh Defense Army along with 100 other Armenian Yazidis at the age of 18.

 Sloyan, then serving the last quarter of his military service, was one of the first to be killed during the armed clashes.
 He would have been demobilised in about two months.